Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Mathematical Formulation of Full- and Reduced-Order Model

 \subsection{Reduced INS Problem}

 A \gls{ROM} is constructed for the \gls{INS} problem in Eq.~\eqref{eq:INS_strong} using two methods: the intrusive \gls{PODG} approach combined with the discrete empirical interpolation method and the non-intrusive counterpart, \gls{POD} with interpolation.
-In both approaches, a reduced basis is first generated by applying \gls{POD} to the snapshot solutions obtained from the full-oder model.
+The two approaches first construct a reduced basis by applying \gls{POD} to the snapshot solutions obtained from the full-oder model.
 The goal of both methods is to efficiently map unseen parameter values to their corresponding approximate solutions of Eq.~\eqref{eq:INS_strong}.